 Read below on how to make your smoothie bowl for breakfast instead of a healthy dessert.
 You'll need to add a source of more protein and healthy fats.

-WATCH HOW I MADE MY THICK STRAWBERRY SMOOTHIE BOWL RECIPE
+WATCH HOW I MADE MY THICK STRAWBERRY SMOOTHIE BOWL WITH NO BANANA RECIPE

 Use only frozen fruit.
 Good news for those of you that don't like bananas!
 You can use so many different frozen fruits instead of bananas in smoothie bowls.